 Both heather pollen and its flavonoids showed detrimental effects (i.e. reduction of offspring production, pollen efficacy).
 However, heather flavonoids seemed to induce a higher stress response than heather pollen as dilution behaviour was significantly higher in microcolonies fed the supplemented diet compared to those fed the control diet (i.e., mixing behaviour to mitigate unfavourable diet properties, Berenbaum & Johnson, 2015; Vanderplanck et al., 2018) while such a difference was not observed for microcolonies fed the heather diet.
-The reason of this discrepancy is not obvious, as both diets harbour the same flavonoids and should therefore lead to similar dilution behaviour.
+The reason for this discrepancy is not obvious, as both diets harbour the same flavonoids and should therefore lead to similar dilution behaviour.
 Two hypotheses could be proposed to explain this difference: (i) flavonoids were more bioavailable in the supplemented diets (outside pollen grains after the chemical extraction) and then more easily absorbed by the workers, which ultimately reduced the diet palatability (Wang et al., 2019); and (ii) as flavonoid extract was added to the control diet (i.e., willow pollen) that already contained flavonoids, the supplemented diet was richer in flavonoids than the other diets, reaching a threshold that ultimately reduced the diet palatability.
 Unfortunately, it is not possible to unravel these hypotheses without additional experiments.
 Another observation supporting the potential toxicity of heather flavonoids is the increase in fat body content in males emerging from microcolonies fed heather and supplemented diets compared to those emerging in microcolonies fed the control diet.
 Indeed, such an increase could be interpreted as a specific allocation of resources to the fat body for performing a detoxification activity (Li et al., 2019).
 In that way, flavonoid assimilation is known to induce the activation of defence mechanisms based on cytochrome P450 monooxygenase, a molecule that is highly active in the fat body (Scott et al., 1998).
 This increase in fat body content was not observed in workers, which could be explained by the different exposure to flavonoids during their life stages.
 Indeed, workers within microcolonies mainly fed on syrup, while males fed on pollen during their whole larval development and were then more exposed to specialised metabolites.
-Moreover, it is highly possible that sensitivity to pollen specialised metabolites is higher in larvae than in adults, as already demonstrated in honey bees (Lucchetti et al., 2018).
+Moreover, it is highly possible that sensitivity to pollen-specialised metabolites is higher in larvae than in adults, as already demonstrated in honey bees (Lucchetti et al., 2018).

 The complex response of parasitised bumble bees to heather pollen and its flavonoids

 Flavonoids were associated with an increase in parasite load, which has been also observed for other classes of specialised metabolites (Thorburn et al., 2015; Gekière et al., 2022a).
 Therefore, by contrast to our expectations based on previous studies (Baracchi et al., 2015, Koch et al., 2019), the detrimental effects of heather pollen flavonoids on bumble bees were not balanced by any therapeutic effect against the parasite Crithidia sp.
 These results suggest a potential additive effect between phytochemical and parasite stress as previously described (Thorburn et al., 2015), with the diet effect mostly overriding the parasite effect in bumble bees in the case of heather as already shown for the sunflower (Gekière et al., 2022a).
-The nutritional stress due to heather pollen feeding could then increase the effect of Crithidia sp. that could be more effective under stressful conditions (Brown et al., 2000; Brown et al., 2003).
+The nutritional stress due to heather pollen feeding could then increase the effect of Crithidia sp. which could be more effective under stressful conditions (Brown et al., 2000; Brown et al., 2003).